wiremock/wiremock/docs-v2/_docs/response-templating.md

 ```
 {% endraw %}

-## Hostname and SystemEnv helpers
+## Hostname, SystemEnv and SystemProp helpers
-A helper is present to render the current hostname/system environment variable value which can be used in container.
+A helper is present to render the current hostname/system environment variable/system property value which can be used in container.

 {% raw %}
 ```
 {{hostname}}
 {{systemEnv PATH}}
 {{systemEnv JAVA_HOME}}
+{{systemProp os}}
+{{systemProp os.path}}
 ```
 {% endraw %}